 Emails are important for marketers because they’re stable, cross-device identifiers, and their relevance has only grown in recent years.
 Just think about how many times you enter your email address to log into streaming sites or social media or to make an online purchase.

-The software integrates data – generally first-party data – from multiple systems.
-You can store information like email addresses, CRM data, transactional information, and data collected from your websites (first-party cookies aren’t facing the same threats as their third-party counterparts).
+Now more than ever, you will want to evaluate how your customer data is collected, managed, and activated in media buying.
+Software that integrates data – especially first-party data – from multiple systems have a stronger chance of surviving the purge of third party cookies.
+Examples of these types of platforms include customer data platforms (CDPs) or customer management platforms (CMPs) that can store information like email addresses, CRM data, transactional information, and data collected from your websites (first-party cookies aren’t facing the same threats as their third-party counterparts).

-Meanwhile, with regulations like GDPR and CCPA giving customers more transparency into how you’re using their customer data, having an accessible database will make your life easier.
+Meanwhile, with regulations like GDPR and CCPA giving customers more transparency into how you’re using their customer data, having an accessible database, and with consented data, will make your life easier.

 Your customers also interact with your brand on social channels and other media you don’t own.
-To engage with them there, you’ll need an even sharper customer view, which is why you’ll need to augment the data in your CDP with an identity graph.
+To engage with them there, you’ll need an even sharper customer view, which is why you’ll need to augment your data strategy with an identity graph.

 Unlike existing graphs, this new identity solution would not be anchored by third-party data and cookie syncs.
-Rather, it would be built largely with first-party data.
+Rather, it would be built largely with first-party data that fosters a 1:1 relationship with you and your customers wherever they are.
 If cookies are helpful to you, you could still incorporate them.

 With LiveIntent, you can create a next generation identity graph where your offline data and third-party cookies are authenticated by an engagement like an email open.
 Through our Identity Solutions, you can organically tie IP addresses, cookies, mobile ad IDs, and other online identifiers to an email hash.